ISUgenomics/SequelTools/README.md

 This should bring up the help menu.

+For the QC tool and Read Subsampling tools _SequelTools_ has only two required arguments, `-t` and `-u`.
+The argument `-t` specifies which `t`ool is being used, and the argument `-u` identifies a file listing all the locations of the s`u`bread BAM files.
+The Read Filtering tool, unlike the QC and Read Subsampling tools, requires scraps files in addition to subreads files and therefore requires the additional parameter `-c`, which identifies a file listing all the locations of the s`c`raps BAM files.

-_SequelQC_ has only one required argument, `-u`.
-The argument `-u` requires a file listing all the locations of the s`u`bread BAM files.
-With this argument alone _SequelQC_ will run without scraps files.  _SequelQC_ may also be run with scraps files by including the `-c` parameter which requires a file listing the location of all s`c`raps BAM files.
-In each case the format is simply one filename per line.
-With scraps files _SequelQC_ takes longer to run, but also creates more plots and provides more information within the same plots regarding continuous long reads (CLRs).
+While the QC and Read Subsampling tools do not require scraps files, these tools can also be run with scraps files by including the `-c` parameter.
+In the case of `-u` and `-c` the format is a file of filenames, in other words, simply one BAM filename per line.
+With scraps files _SequelTools_ takes longer to run, but scraps files provide additionaly functionality for the Read Subsampling tool, and for the QC tool more plots are created and more information is provided within the same plots regarding CLRs.

 The easy way to generate these files is using the find command: